Do Electric Ranges Need To Be Vented?

 Do Gas Ranges Need To Be Vented?

-Do Gas Ranges Need To Be Vented
+Do Electric Ranges Need To Be Vented?

 Yes, gas ranges should be vented to ensure the safe and proper operation of the appliance.
 Ventilation for gas ranges serves several important purposes: